Carifio24/wwt-constellations-backend/README.md

   with the backend's session cookie implementation.
 - `CX_PREVIEW_BASE_URL` sets the base used to construct the URLs of social media preview content associated with different scenes.
+- `CX_SESSION_SECRETS` is a space-delimited list of secrets used to hash session cookies.
+Default is `dev-secret`.
+The first secret is used for creating new sessions; any subsequent secrets are used for checking existing sessions, allowing use to rotate the secret periodically.
 - `CX_SUPERUSER_ACCOUNT_ID` sets the Keycloak account ID of an account that can perform some special administrative tasks.